|

 SCHWANHILD:

-German form of Anglo-Saxon Swanhild, meaning
+Variant spelling of German Swanhild, meaning

 "swan battle."